networknt/light-doc/content/en/tutorial/kafka-sidecar/_index.md

 * [Local development][] with [Confluent local][]
 * [Local binary][] demo with externalized configuration
 * [Reactive Consumer Producer] backend reference implementation to receive a batch of records, transform the key with a field in the value and produce the new key/value to another topic.
+* [Kafka Streams] with DSL or Processor API and deploy it with the Kafka-sidecar.

 [Local development]: /tutorial/kafka-sidecar/local-dev/
 [Local binary]: /tutorial/kafka-sidecar/local-binary/
 [Confluent local]: /tutorial/kafka-sidecar/confluent-local/
 [Confluent Docker]: /tutorial/kafka-sidecar/confluent-docker/
 [Reactive Consumer Producer]: /tutorial/kafka-sidecar/reactive-consumer-producer/
+[Kafka Streams]: /tutorial/kafka-sidecar/kafka-streams/